 The Pan Page FAQ - Frequently Asked Questions

-I get a lot of mail with questions on subjects that I either already have answered on my Pan Page or don't know the answer to.
-Here is the beginning of a list of frequently asked questions (FAQ) and my answers to them.
-Please scan this page for an answer to your question before you mail me.
-This will save me a lot of time and give me some time left to keep the Pan Page updated.
-Thanks!
+Here is a list of frequently asked questions (FAQ) and my answers to them.
+Please scan this page for an answer to your question before you send e-mail to me.

 - Where can I buy your book on Steel Pan Tuning?

 - Sorry, but you can't purchase the book in print anymore.
 It's out of print.
 But fortunately, you can download the full book as a free PDF file from The Pan Page's section about pan tuning.

 - Can you give me some advice on building and tuning?

 - No, sorry.
 All I know (or even more...) about steelpan building and tuning is documented in my book: "Steel Pan Tuning", which is published in full extent on the Internet at the address: stockholmsteelband.se/pan/tuning/.
 You may also download PDF files of the book for printing at address: stockholmsteelband.se/pan/tuning/pdf/